frontendbabel/frontendbabel.github.com/src/documents/articles/about-viewport/index.html.md

 `@-ms-viewport` was buggy in WP 8 before its third update because it operated with real pixels and not with logical ones.
 This caused too large viewport size (and so too small website view) in the retinish phones.

+Third update came out a while ago, older phones running WP7 are not affected by the bug, so now this bug can be safely ignored.

-## 2. Responsiveness with Windows 8
+## 2. Responsiveness on Windows 8 devices

 Besides, [as it proved](http://timkadlec.com/2013/01/windows-phone-8-and-device-width/), IE in Windows 8 ignores the meta tag in metro mode but correctly interprets `@-ms-viewport`.
 Here there are a couple of explanatory GIFs: